rdoddanavar/hpr-sim/README.md

 Future work may include a user interface using PyQt5.

-Other projects with a similar scope & application are Rocksim, OpenRocket, and RASAero II.
+Other (more professional) projects with a similar scope & application are OpenRocket and RASAero II.

 ## Project Index